MIT-Emerging-Talent/ET6-practice-code-review/notes/meeting_minutes/03_meeting_minutes.md

 ### Other notes

-We fixed the linting errors.
+We fixed two linting errors, the other two will be discussed on the next meeting.

 ### Next meeting